zamotany/cli-tag-logger/README.md

 - `ConsoleWriter({ filter }?: { filer?: FilterConfig })` - writes messages to `process.stdout` (this writer is used by exported `print` function); supports filtering
 - `FileWriter(filename: string, { filter, json }?: { filer?: FilterConfig; json?: boolean })` - writes messages to a file; supports filtering
-- `InteractiveWriter` - writes messages to `process.stdout` and draws spinner at the bottom
+- `InteractiveWriter` - writes messages to `process.stdout` and allows to draw a spinner at the bottom:
+  - `startSpinner(message: string, { type, interval }?: SpinnerOptions): void` - starts a spinner with a given `message` next to it; supports all spinners from [cli-spinners](https://github.com/sindresorhus/cli-spinners)
+  - `updateSpinner(...values: ComposableValues): void` - updates a message printed next to the spinner
+  - `stopSpinner(...values: ComposableValues): void` - stops a running spinner and prints given `values` in it's place

 and a single abstract class `Writer`.